OceanGPT/OceanGym/README.md

 # 🔔 News

+- 12-2025, we updated the world that supports underwater current simulation
 - 10-2025, we released the initial version of OceanGym along with the accompanying [paper](https://arxiv.org/abs/2509.26536).
 - 04-2025, we launched the OceanGym project.